shaikhazrath/-question_papers_gpt/README.md

-# Exam Question Generator
+# Find Repeted In Exam Question papers

-This project is an application that allows users to upload past exam papers and generate new questions based on the content of those papers.
+This project is an application that allows users to upload past exam papers and generate  questions which are similar and repeting in multiple question papers.
 It consists of a Flask backend, a React frontend, and uses AI-powered text analysis to process and generate questions.

 ## Features